Nerajno/Random-Quote-Machine/README.md

 Day 5 - February 26,2017 ....This crap.....
 I still got work to do, now it broke.
-        - So I have to modify the design some more
+        - So I have to modify the design some more *fonts
+          *colors
+            -> make button same color as quote input area.

         - Fix the tweet this button
         - upload this to Codepen
         * make this a log page and get and integrate  a README.md page using a template.

 *Asap